rdkit/rdkit/Docs/Book/Overview.md

 <a name="footnote8">8</a>: Schulz-Gasch, T., Schärfer, C., Guba, W. & Rarey, M. "TFD: Torsion Fingerprints As a New Measure To Compare Small Molecule Conformations." *J. Chem.
 Inf.
 Model.* **52:1499–1512** (2012).

+<a name="footnote9">9</a>: Riniker, S. & Landrum, G. A. "Better informed distance geometry: Using what we know to improve conformation generation." *J. Chem.
+Inf.
+Model.* **55:2562–74** (2015).

 ## License

-This document is copyright (C) 2013-2015 by Greg Landrum
+This document is copyright (C) 2013-2016 by Greg Landrum

-This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 License.
-To view a copy of this license, visit <http://creativecommons.org/licenses/by-sa/3.0/> or send a letter to Creative Commons, 543 Howard Street, 5th Floor, San Francisco, California, 94105, USA.
+This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 License.
+To view a copy of this license, visit <http://creativecommons.org/licenses/by-sa/4.0/> or send a letter to Creative Commons, 543 Howard Street, 5th Floor, San Francisco, California, 94105, USA.

 The intent of this license is similar to that of the RDKit itself.
 In simple words: “Do whatever you want with it, but please give us some credit.”